-5.5.4 Other Exclusions
+5.5.3 Other Exclusions

-At the second stage of sub-sampling, when three or more persons targeted by the EICS lived in the same household, only two persons were selected into the survey, unless they were all unemployed.
+When three or more persons targeted by the EICS lived in the same household, only two persons were selected into the survey, unless they were all unemployed.
 In this case, a maximum of three persons were kept in the sample.
 This was done to reduce the response burden within the household.